Donate just $1.50 + $0.50 S&H and Receive this Beautiful Book Mark...

 Dyslexia is a neurologically-based, often inherited disorder, which interferes with the acquisition and processing of language.
 Varying in degree of severity, it is manifested by difficulties in phonological processing, receptive and expansive language skills, in reading, writing, spelling, handwriting and sometimes in arithmetic.

-Since 2008, children have received free specialized instruction at the Danville Dyslexia Center enabling them to overcome the effects of dyslexia.
+Since 2008, children have received specialized instruction at No Cost at the Danville Dyslexia Center enabling them to overcome the effects of dyslexia.
 Our Center provides highly qualified staff who are specially trained in the treatment of Dyslexia.
 After professional assessment and evaluation of the student's needs, our staff then provides customized one-on-one instruction using a variety of techniques.
-In addition, our Center provides free training for teachers or volunteers who want to tutor children with Dyslexia.
+In addition, our Center provides No Cost training for teachers or volunteers who want to tutor children with Dyslexia.